-Both metal and plastic PBF parts typically have very high strength and stiffness and mechanical properties that are comparable (or sometimes even better) than the bulk material.
-There is a large range of post processing methods available, meaning that PBF parts can have a very smooth finish and, for this reason, they are often used to manufacture end products.
+Both metal and plastic PBF parts typically have a very high strength and stiffness and mechanical properties that are comparable (or sometimes even better) than the bulk material.
+There is a large range of post-processing methods available, meaning that PBF parts can have a very smooth finish and, for this reason, they are often used to manufacture end products.

-The limitations of PBF often center around surface roughness and internal porosity of the as-pritned parts, shrinkage or distortion during processing and the challenges associated with powder handling and disposal.
+The limitations of PBF often center around surface roughness and internal porosity of the as-printed parts, shrinkage or distortion during processing and the challenges associated with powder handling and disposal.

 |SLS||EOS, Stratasys||Nylon, alumide, carbon-fiber filled nylon, PEEK, TPU|

 |SLM/DMLS||EOS, 3D Systems, Sinterit||Aluminum, titanium, stainless steel, nickel alloys, cobalt-chrome|